Biegalski-LLC/Gravityforms-Mass-Email-Routing/README.md

 3. Import email routes with a database management tool such as phpMyAdmin or MySQL Workbench.

 ## Importing Data
 When importing the data into the table, all columns are required for proper routing.
-For each entry, you will need to define the form ID number, field ID number, field value, email address and which notification to send.
+For each entry, you will need to define the form ID number, field ID number, field value, email address and which notifications to send.